jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

 derivedObject.CallCommonMethod();
 ```

-If one wanted to force the compiler to call the base class definition of `CommonMethod()` then a full qualification
+If one wanted to force the compiler to call the base class definition of `CommonMethod()` under the above circumstances
-with the scope resolution operator would be needed.
+then full qualification with the scope resolution operator would be needed.

 ```cpp
 class BaseClass